4.93 from 40 votes

 Cut the Chicken into Uniform Pieces: Whether you use chicken breast or thigh, make sure to cut your chicken into uniform pieces to ensure that your Sesame Chicken cooks evenly.

-Coat Your Chicken Thoroughly: Individually coat the chicken pieces in the dry seasoning mix so that there are no dry spots.
+Coat Chicken Thoroughly – Individually coat the chicken pieces in the dry seasoning mix so that there are no dry spots.
 Be sure to pack the dry mix in to the chicken with your hands (I like squeezing it in) to properly coat the chicken so the batter sticks.

-Monitor the Oil Temperature: Do not let your frying oil drop below 325F when frying!
-I highly recommend you use a thermometer to keep an eye on the temperature.
-If you see it dropping below 325F, fry your chicken in batches.
-Frying at a low temperature will result in too much moisture (AKA SOGGY!)
+Monitor the Oil Temperature – Do not let the frying oil drop below 325F when frying!
+I highly recommend using a thermometer to keep an eye on the temperature.
+If you see it dropping below 325F, fry the chicken in batches – frying at a lower temperature will result in the chicken turning oily/soggy.

 Nutrition